 Custom types are one exception to this: you always have to use the database value type when building a query.
 For example, if you have an enum type mapped to an int value using a converter, you should use the int value in the query.

 Query and LazyList

 The Query class represents a query that can be executed multiple times.
 When you use one of the methods in QueryBuilder to fetch a result (like list()), QueryBuilder internally uses the Query class.
-If you want to run the same query more than one, you should call build() on the QueryBuilder to create the Query without executing it.
+If you want to run the same query more than once, you should call build() on the QueryBuilder to create the query without executing it.

 greenDAO supports unique results (0 or 1 result) and result lists.
 If you expect a unique result call unique() on the Query (or QueryBuilder), which will give you a single result or null, if no matching entity was found.
 If your use case prohibits null as an outcome, call uniqueOrThrow() which will guarantee to return an non-null entity (otherwise it will throw a DaoException).

-If you expect multiple entities as a query result, you use one of the list… methods:
+If you expect multiple entities as a query result, use one of the following methods:

 Executing Queries multiple times

-The following example uses a Query object to fetch users with Joe as a first name born in 1970:
+// fetch users with Joe as a first name born in 1970

 List joesOf1970 = query.list();

 // using the same Query object, we can change the parameters